-This latency measures the end-to-end establishment of the reservations, i.e., including their purchase, and is in the same order as the time required to authorize credit-card payments (``a few seconds''~\cite{stripelatency}).
-Thus any centralized bandwidth market that makes use of credit-card payments---independent of the underlying QoS system---is unlikely to provide a significantly lower latency.
-For many applications, such as gaming or video calls, this should be fast enough to even establish reservations ad-hoc when the need arises, e.g., when congestion occurs unexpectedly.
-However, \name also allows reservations to be established ahead of time---a scenario which we expect to be the common usage---in which case the latency matters less and is more than fast enough for any application.
+This end-to-end latency is comparable to the time required to authorize credit-card payments (``a few seconds''~\cite{stripelatency}).
+Thus, any centralized bandwidth market that makes use of credit-card payments---independent of the underlying QoS system---is unlikely to provide a significantly lower latency.
+For many applications, e.g., video calls, this should even be fast enough for obtaining reservations ad-hoc, e.g., when congestion occurs unexpectedly.
+However, \name also allows reservations to be established ahead of time---which we expect to be the common usage---in which case the latency matters less and is more than fast enough for any application.